-On May 22, the Mariners and United Way held a celebrity softball game at Safeco Field to benefit homeless youth in King County.
-Mariners Hall of Famers Dan Wilson and Jay Buhner served as team captains.
+On May 13, 2017, the Mariners and United Way will hold a celebrity softball game at Safeco Field to benefit homeless youth in King County.
+Mariners Hall of Famers Dan Wilson and Jay Buhner will serve as team captains.
 For more information, please visit uwkc.org/softball.

 Through Mariners Care, Major League Baseball, and the MLB Players Association, the Commissioner's Community Initiative and MLB & Players Give Back programs provide the opportunity for thousands of children and seniors to attend Seattle Mariners home games through ticket donations to non-profit organizations.
 If you would like to bring your non-profit organization to attend a game at Safeco Field, please submit a formal letter of request on letterhead that includes the approximate size of the group and, if needed, the number of ADA accessible seats required for your group along with your contact information.
 Requests should be received at least 4 weeks prior to the date desired.
 Send your letter of request to: Seattle Mariners, c/o Ticket Donations, P.O.
 Box 4100, Seattle, WA 98194.

-The 2016 Seattle Mariners Caravan successfully hit the road Jan.11-29, visiting communities across the Pacific Northwest to increase excitement for the upcoming season.
-On the tour, select members of the Seattle Mariners visited elementary schools and Boys & Girls Clubs to deliver the D.R.E.A.M Team message and hosted complimentary autograph and photo sessions for the public.
+The 2017 Seattle Mariners Caravan hit the road Jan.
+9-27, visiting communities across the Pacific Northwest to increase excitement for the upcoming season.
+On the tour, select members of the Seattle Mariners visited elementary schools and Boys & Girls Clubs to deliver the D.R.E.A.M Team message and host complimentary autograph and photo sessions for the public.
 The Mariner Moose also accompanied the players to take pictures and provide entertainment for the kids.
 More Seattle Mariners Caravan information »

 On Jan.
-30 and 31, the Mariners welcomed fans from all over the Northwest to Safeco Field for their first glimpse of the 2016 Seattle Mariners team at the 17th annual Mariners FanFest.
-Fans had the chance to get autographs and interact with players and coaches, new and old, and get autographs from Chris Iannetta, Taijuan Walker, Charlie Furbush, Steve Cishek, and manager Scott Servais, as well as many other players and coaches.
+28 and 29, the Mariners welcomed fans from all over the Northwest to Safeco Field for their first glimpse of the 2017 Seattle Mariners team at the 18th annual Mariners FanFest.
+Fans had the chance to get autographs and interact with players and coaches, new and old, and get autographs from Jarrod Dyson, Drew Smyly, Danny Valencia, Mitch Haniger, and manager Scott Servais, as well as many other players and coaches.
 There were tons of great interactive games for kids and adults, and a Garage Sale of Mariners memorabilia where proceeds supported Mariners Care.
 FanFest Information »

 Bring the excitement of the Seattle Mariners and Major League Baseball to your next event!
 The Mariner Moose -the official mascot of the Seattle Mariners- is available to visit your next public or private gathering, from birthday parties to corporate functions and everything in-between!
 To feature the Moose at your next affair, please call the Mariner Moose Scheduling Hotline at (206) 346-4321.
 Requests may also be made in writing at: Mariner Moose Requests, P.O.
 Box 4100, Seattle WA 98194, or by e-mailing the Moose here.
 More Mariner Moose Information »